-Disadvantaged Business Enterprise (DBE) is a certification program under the U.S. Department of Transportation for minority and/or women owned, operated and controlled firms that are involved in highway and airport construction.
+Disadvantaged Business Enterprise (DBE) is a certification program under the U.S. Department of Transportation for minority and/or women owned, operated, and controlled firms that are involved in highway and airport construction.
+It is designed to ensure small firms owned and controlled by socially and economically disadvantaged individuals have a fair opportunity to compete for DOT-assisted contracts.

 This section contains: